play 1 minute recap

 Narrowing in on these three categories gave our team a blueprint for building out product hypotheses, from which I built my research plan.

 A key consideration that guided my research plan was understanding how users expected to search for hotels.
-Did they look at hotels on a map first, or opt to filter first?
-For the hotel cards, I wanted to understand the relative importance of each piece of information about a hotel in the decision-making process.
+Did they look at hotels on a map first, or did they filter results first?
+For the search result cards, I wanted to understand the relative importance of each piece of information about a hotel in the decision-making process.
 We knew that location and price were the two most important considerations, followed by guest rating.
 However, where should everything else fall?

 A collage of a woman with a suitcase, a passport, a map, and four hotel logos